Lyn Paul website 'Then' logo. Lyn Paul website banner.

 Tammy Wynette and George Jones get divorced on 13th March, just two months before Wynette tops the UK singles chart with Stand By Your Man.
 Her follow-up hit is the more aptly-titled D.I.V.O.R.C.E.

-Susan Hayward dies on 14th March.
+Susan Hayward dies on 14th March, aged 57.

 Ethiopia ends over 3,000 years as a monarchy on 21st March.